Voltage multiplier: Operation

-In reality more cycles are required for C4 to reach the full voltage.
-Each additional stage of two diodes and two capacitors increases the output voltage by twice the peak AC supply voltage.
+Adding an additional stage will increase the output voltage by twice the peak AC source voltage (minus losses due to the diodes ‒ see the next paragraph).

+In reality, more cycles are required for C4 to reach the full voltage, and the voltage of each capacitor is lowered by the forward voltage drop (U_{f}) of each diode on the path to that capacitor.
+For example, the voltage of C4 in the example would be at most 2U_{s} - 4U_{f} since there are 4 diodes between its positive terminal and the source.
+The total output voltage would be U(C_{2}) + U(C_{4}) = (2U_{s} - 2U_{f}) + (2U_{s} - 4U_{f}) = 4U_{s} - 6U_{f}.
+In a cascade with n stages of two diodes and two capacitors, the output voltage is equal to 2n U_{s} - n(n+1) U_{f}.
+The term n(n+1) U_{f} represents the sum of voltage losses caused by diodes, over all capacitors on the output side (i.e. on the right side in the example ‒ C2 and C4).
+For example if we have 2 stages like in the example, the total loss is 2+4 = 2*(2+1) = 6 times U_{f}.
+An additional stage will increase the output voltage by twice the source voltage, minus the forward voltage drop over 2n+2 diodes: 2U_{s} - (2n+2)U_{f}.

 Voltage doubler and tripler

 A voltage doubler uses two stages to approximately double the DC voltage that would have been obtained from a single-stage rectifier.
 An example of a voltage doubler is found in the input stage of switch mode power supplies containing a SPDT switch to select either 120 V or 240 V supply.
 In the 120 V position the input is typically configured as a full-wave voltage doubler by opening one AC connection point of a bridge rectifier, and connecting the input to the junction of two series-connected filter capacitors.
 For 240 V operation, the switch configures the system as a full-wave bridge, re-connecting the capacitor center-tap wire to the open AC terminal of a bridge rectifier system.
 This allows 120 or 240 V operation with the addition of a simple SPDT switch.

 A voltage tripler is a three-stage voltage multiplier.
 A tripler is a popular type of voltage multiplier.
 The output voltage of a tripler is in practice below three times the peak input voltage due to their high impedance, caused in part by the fact that as each capacitor in the chain supplies power to the next, it partially discharges, losing voltage doing so.

-Triplers were commonly used in color television receivers to provide the high voltage for the cathode ray tube (CRT, picture tube).
+Triplers were commonly used in color television receivers to provide the high voltage for the cathode-ray tube (CRT, picture tube).

 Triplers are still used in high voltage supplies such as copiers, laser printers, bug zappers and electroshock weapons.